 Many business owners hear the term digital marketing, and immediately think of keyword optimization, blog advertisements, and social media – in other words, they equate having a brand presence online with digital marketing.
 But the fact is that this type of marketing has a very specific definition:

 Digital marketing is any type of promotion via an electronic media that allows you to analyze the campaign, and usually to do so in real time.

-Being able to analyze the results of the promotion is the key feature that makes digital marketing what it is, and knowing this definition can definitely change how startups and other businesses are going to create their marketing strategy.
+Being able to analyze the results of the promotion is the key feature that makes digital marketing what it is, and knowing this definition can definitely change how businesses are going to create their marketing strategy.
 If this is the first time you’ve asked, “What is digital marketing?”, then you are on the right track to creating a solid strategy for your product or company.